 Intended outcome Success criteria Challenge 1: Speech and Language Improved oral Language for disadvantaged pupils.
-Teacher assessment of pupils' oral language and vocabulary demonstrates a reduction in the attainment gap between disadvantaged pupils and their peers in school from 24% to no more than 5% (by the time they leave EYFS).
+Teacher assessment of pupils' oral language and vocabulary demonstrates a reduction in the attainment gap between disadvantaged pupils and their peers in school from 10% to no more than 5% (by the time they leave EYFS).
 This is within a context of high attainment for all.
+2022/23 data shows disadvantaged pupils achieved 67% and others achieved 77%.
 External school improvement support verifies these findings in pupils' day to day learning (LA, moderation).
 Challenge 1: Vocabulary Improved vocabulary for disadvantaged pupils Standardised vocabulary test scores (BVPS) reflect our ambition to reduce the attainment gap between disadvantaged pupils and their peers.
-Those children identified who are below age-related expectations on the EYFS baseline for language (9 children = 20% of cohort) to be targeted for small group interventions (Phonics, NELI, Talking Success) as appropriate.
-Vocabulary standardised age equivalent results to improve by at least 8 months when reassessed after 6 months (April 2023).
-Challenge 2: Phonics All disadvantaged pupils leave All Saints as strong readers KS1 phonics assessment scores continue to reflect our ambition that disadvantaged pupils achieve at least as well as their peers (In 2020-21 internal data shows that 75% of our disadvantaged children achieved age related expectations compared to 60% of others).
-All pupils in year groups 1 - 6 are assessed against national standard using the Suffolk Reading Assessment and inform next steps.
+Those children identified who are below age-related expectations on the EYFS baseline for language (7 children = 17.1% of cohort) to be targeted for small group interventions (Phonics, Talking Success) as appropriate.
+Vocabulary standardised age equivalent results to improve by at least 8 months when reassessed after 6 months (April 2024).
+Internal school moderation has verified Challenge 2: Phonics All disadvantaged pupils leave All Saints as strong readers these findings in pupils' day to day learning.
+KS1 phonics assessment scores continue to reflect our ambition that disadvantaged pupils achieve at least as well as their peers (In 2022-23 internal data shows that 60% of our disadvantaged children achieved age related expectations compared to 74% of others).
+All pupils in year groups 1 - 6 are assessed against national standard using the PIRA Reading Assessment and inform next steps.
 Year 1 & 2 phonic outcomes show disadvantaged pupils performing as well as non-disadvantaged pupils nationally, and reflect our ambition for at least 85% of all our children to meet expected standard.

-Challenge 3: COVID All disadvantaged pupils to have made significant progress in closing gaps caused by lost learning and are 'secondary ready'.
-An additional TA in year 6 due to high numbers of SEND and Pupil Premium.
+Challenge 3: Post COVID catch up All disadvantaged pupils to have made significant progress in closing gaps caused by lost learning and are 'secondary ready'.
 1:1 Tutoring for identified children to support catch up.
 Identified children are more confident to contribute to class discussions and tackle new concepts in maths and English.
 The vast majority of pupil premium children are making good progress from their different starting points.
-Challenge 4: Social Emotional & Mental Health (SEMH) All pupils requiring SEMH support, to be able to access pastoral support in a timely manner.
+Challenge 4: Social Emotional & Mental Health (SEMH) All PP pupils requiring SEMH support, to be able to access pastoral support in a timely manner.
 Where further referrals to outside agencies are required, these are completed with parental consultation.
-Challenge 5: Attendance & Punctuality Improved attendance for disadvantaged children Attendance for disadvantaged pupils is at least 95% each term (in line with non- disadvantaged pupils).
+Challenge 5: Attendance & Punctuality Improved attendance for disadvantaged children Attendance for disadvantaged pupils is at least 95% each term (in line with non-disadvantaged pupils).
+The overall trend is improving.
 In the 2020-2021 academic year it was 90.6% and in 2021-22 it was 92.3%.
+In 2022-23 it was 92.4%.
+Challenge 6 (New 2023-24): Writing Improved attainment at KS2 KS2 results in 22/23 show an improved picture for PP children (Current Year 6 = 13 children, 22% of cohort) At end of year 5 62% were EXP or above (compared to 71% non PP)